IBM Cloud Docs

 Configuring the IAM credentials engine with Terraform

-The following example shows a configuration that you can use to configure the IAM credentials engine.
+The following example shows a query that you can use to configure a secrets engine for your instance when using an IAM service authorization.

 resource "ibm_sm_iam_credentials_configuration" "iam_credentials_configuration" {